1 / 2

 Written: 3 articles

-Let us take you on a 1/2 day adventure kayaking to the impressive 14m high Maori Rock Carvings at Mine Bay.
-Only accessible by water, a visit to the carvings is one of the must do activity when visiting the Great Lake Taupo region.
+Let us take you on a 1/2 day adventure kayaking to the impressive 14m high Maori Rock Carvings at Mine Bay, Lake Taupo.
+Only accessible by water, a visit to the carvings is one of the must do activity in Taupo.

 Have you got a great story to tell?
 Add your own article